 How to Play the Crossclimb Game

 Crossclimb is a trivia word-ladder puzzle: answer five clues, then order the rungs so each neighboring pair of words differs by a single letter.
-This guide covers the rules, the controls, and the strategy that makes hard ladders fall into place.
+This guide covers the rules, the controls, the modes you can play in, and the strategy that makes hard ladders fall into place.

 The ladder